tytydraco/yessleep/out/The_Tower.md

-My dad has a room full of old tapes, cassettes, and antiques.
-Next to every item is a piece of paper with a number on it.
-That number can be found in 2 large binders that are on a table beside the wall, describing what the item is.
-The first item is a composition book.
-The writing inside is not like my dads, or anyone i know.
-It is a summary of what happened to someone one night while they were in a park tower.
-This is what the book says.

 I miss her everyday.
 I have spent so long working that i didn't realize the repetition in my tasks.
 She would ask about everything i did and i would be so vague.
 I wish she was here again so I could tell her what it was like.
 Staring up at the night sky.
 The fog hiding the trees below.
 The music on the radio.
 I should have taken more time off work.
 I'm so tired.
 I've been sitting here for so long.

 I worked with two other towers at the park.
 We would call in every hour to make sure we were doing fine.
 A mandatory mic check.
 Half past midnight, Tower A wasn't responding.
 My friend in Tower C said he would go check on them.
 Which is highly forbidden but he went anyway.
 I never did hear back from either of them.
 Eventually the radio made a sound and i jumped over to answer.